 From Tokyo, first, go from Shinjuku Station to Ōtsuki Station via JR Chūō Main Line (Express), then transfer to the Fujikyuko Line to Fujisan Station.
 There’s also an express bus from Shinjuku Station, and both routes take about two hours.
 Train fare is 3,270 yen while the bus costs about 2,000 yen.

-About 10 minutes away from Fujisan Station is Lake Kawaguchi, a famous scenic spot known for its stunning contrast between clear lake and Mount Fuji.
+About 10 minutes away from Fujisan Station is Lake Kawaguchi, a famous scenic spot known for its stunning contrast between the clear lake and Mount Fuji.

-If you want to see Mount Fuji from Tokyo, you need to know that the mountain’s appearance varies greatly by season.
+If you want to see Mount Fuji from Tokyo, you need to know that the mountain’s appearance varies significantly by season.
 It is visible from Tokyo on many days between November and February, while very rarely between April and August.
-The chances of seeing the mountain are also rather low in September and its typhoon season.
+The chances of seeing the mountain are also relatively low in September and its typhoon season.

 Hence, Mount Fuji is best visible from autumn to winter.
 The following graph by Fuji City shows the ratio of the number of days on which Mount Fuji was visible at 8 a.m.
 The data is as of 2017, and it also illustrates that the chances are best throughout winter, making it the prime Fuji spotting season.

 With a chance of 77.4%, December is the best season to see Mount Fuji.
 Even the chances of seeing only some parts of the mountain are high with 19.4%, and there was only a single day (3.2%) on which it couldn’t be seen at all.

 That’s why it is said that winter, including both December and January, is the best time of the year to see the mountain.
 Mount Fuji during winter is stunningly beautiful, coated in pure white snow, and visible even from far away thanks to the dry air.